Set up and use your Studio3 Wireless headphones

 To control the playback volume or call volume, use the volume buttons above and below theon the left earcup.
 Or you can use the volume buttons on the RemoteTalk cable.

-Use theon the left earcup, or use the centre button on the RemoteTalk cable.
+Use theon the left earcup, or use the center button on the RemoteTalk cable.

 To answer or end a call, press once.